NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Declassified satellite images: KH-4B
 ------------------------------------

-ASP supports the declassified high-resolution CORONA KH-4B images.
+ASP has support for the declassified high-resolution CORONA KH-4B images.
+This support is very experimental, and the user is advised to use caution.

 These images can be processed using either optical bar (panoramic) camera models or as pinhole camera models with RPC distortion.
 Most of the steps are similar to the example in :numref:`skysat-example`.
 The optical bar camera model is based on